krazziekay/testRepo/README.md

-Content with added random characterVDGMSEG
+Content with added random characterVDGMSEGP